Alexander-Berg/Alexander-Berg/README.md

 - 👀 I’m interested in ...QA Automatization, Gamedev
 - 🌱 I’m currently learning ...QA Diploma
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Contacts on my profile!
+- 📫 How to reach me ...Contacts in my profile!

 <!---
 Alexander-Berg/Alexander-Berg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.